31. 12. 2024 Rocco Pezzani Business Service Monitoring, ITOA, NetEye, SLM, Unified Monitoring

 3 UNKNOWN UNKNOWN

 To draw a Time Line, we can use the State timeline panel.
-The Query is simple: we need to select field state from the right measurement.
+The query is simple: we need to select the field state from the right measurement.
 But what about the Aggregation Operator?
 The issue is shown int the next image.

 Availability Percentage

-Calculation of Availability Percentage is a slightly different matter.
-First of all, what is Availability?
-In its simplest form, it is the ratio of time a Service is Available to the total amount of time.
+The calculation of Availability Percentage is a slightly different matter.
+First of all, what is availability?
+In its simplest form, it’s the ratio of time a service is available compared to the total amount of time.
 Since calculating the amount of time spent in a time-based query is a bit too difficult, we should remove the concept of time itself and use grouping.

-If you look at the image of the Time Line Approximation, you will surely notice that, in line two and three, for each Time Interval we have a single value.
+If you look at the image of the Time Line Approximation, you’ll notice that in line two and three, for each time interval we have a single value.
 Therefore, counting the number of times a specific value appears and dividing it by the count of all returned values will do the trick.
-Without knowing anything about the size of the Time Window.
+Even without knowing anything about the size of the Time Window.

-Since we have to display a single value, we don’t really care about the Time Interval Grafana proposes for the grouping: we can set it to a value of our liking.
-In this specific case, we used 1 minute, but if you want a more accurate value, you can go even further down to 30 seconds or 10 seconds, but remember one important thing: the lower the Time Interval, the higher is the number of points InfluxDB has to handle, resulting in poorer Dashboard Performance.
-So, keep in mind what is the typical Time Window you expect to use and test the resulting performance accordingly.
+Since we have to display a single value, we don’t really care about the time interval Grafana proposes for the grouping: we can set it to a value of our liking.
+In this specific case, we used 1 minute, but if you want a more accurate value, you can go even further down to 30 seconds or 10 seconds, but remember one important thing: the lower the Time Interval, the higher the number of points InfluxDB has to handle, resulting in poorer dashboard performance.
+So keep in mind what’s the typical time window you expect to use, and test the resulting performance accordingly.

-Then, let’s start by counting all values in the Time Window:
+Okay then, let’s start by counting all values in the time window:

 SELECT count("state")